Saranya625/COA_RiscV_simulator-/README.md

 After execution, the simulator prints the final register values and memory contents. 🚀

 ## Minutes of Meeting
+# RISC-V Simulator Development (PHASE - 2)
+---

+## Development Timeline

+## **28th February**
+- **Saranya:** Initially implemented registers for each stage in the pipeline, laying the foundation for efficient instruction execution.
+- **Binnu:** Implemented stalls to handle pipeline hazards, ensuring smooth execution flow.

+## **1st March**
+- **Saranya:** Successfully integrated data forwarding to minimize stalls and improve performance.
+- **Binnu:** Debugging and refining the implementation to ensure correctness and stability.

+## **2nd March**
+- **Saranya:** Realized the initial pipeline design had fundamental flaws and restructured it to have a dedicated pipeline for each stage.
+- **Binnu:** Conducted thorough checks on data dependencies to refine pipeline execution.

+## **3rd March**
+- **Saranya:** Re-enabled data forwarding after design modifications to optimize instruction flow.
+- **Binnu:** Continued fixing bugs to ensure correct execution and data propagation.

+## **5th - 6th March**
+- **Saranya:** Implemented variable latencies and introduced user input functionality, adding flexibility to execution.
+Due to design changes, stalls couldn't be implemented yet.
+- **Binnu:** Successfully implemented the shift stages function and enabled stalls within it, providing better hazard handling.

+## **7th - 8th March**
+- **Saranya:** Attempted to implement Bubble Sort, but encountered errors in memory allocation.
+Began working on the single fetch unit to streamline instruction handling.
+- **Binnu:** Experimented with different `.asm` files and verified clock cycle correctness to ensure accurate instruction execution.

+## **9th March**
+- **Saranya:** Handled ALU and memory instruction dependencies while implementing variable latencies for ALU operations.
+- **Binnu:** Adapted branch and jump instructions to accommodate the new single fetch unit, ensuring proper instruction fetching across all cores.

+---

+## Conclusion
+Significant progress has been made in refining the RISC-V simulator, from pipeline structuring to advanced optimizations like data forwarding, variable latencies, and hazard handling.
+With ongoing debugging and refinements, the project is steadily progressing toward a more robust and efficient simulation model.

+---

 # RISC-V Simulator Development (PHASE - 1)

 ## **February 20**